drfreder/selection-for-cheating/Response/README.md

 This repository re-analyzes the data in: Gano-Cohen KA, Wendlandt CE, Stokes PJ, Blanton MA, Quides KW, Zomorrodian A, Adinata ES, Sachs JL (2019) Interspecific conflict and the evolution of ineffective rhizobia.
 Ecology Letters. <https://doi.org/10.1111/ele.13247>

-Here, the question is whether the genotype frequencies of rhizobia in different populations is correlated with sampling effort.
+Here, the question is whether the genotype frequencies of rhizobia in different populations are correlated with sampling effort.

 I downloaded their data from Dryad on April 16, 2019.
 The citation for the data package is: Gano-Cohen KA, Wendlandt CE, Stokes PJ, Blanton MA, Quides KW, Zomorrodian A, Adinata ES, Sachs JL (2019) Data from: Interspecific conflict and the evolution of ineffective rhizobia.
 Dryad Digital Repository. <https://doi.org/10.5061/dryad.cr65269>